uwetom/Principles-of-3D-Maya-tutorials/worksheet_2_ box_modeling.md

 - Select the body in the outliner again and press **h** to show it.

+Without effecting how the head looks we have substantially reduced the number of triangles.

 ## Challenge - finish the character

-If you want more practice, try to add some more detail to the character.
+To get more practice, try to add some more detail to the character.

 - Add more shapes such as eyes and a hat.
 - Use multi-cut and extrude to add more detail.